ycm-core/YouCompleteMe/README.md

     of the bundled version of boost.
 Random things may break.
 Save yourself the hassle and use the bundled version of boost.

-    If you DO care about semantic support for C-family languages, then your `cmake` call will be a bit more complicated.
+    If you DO care about semantic support for C-family languages, and want to use libclang as the provider instead of **experimental** [clangd][]-based completer then your `cmake` call will be a bit more complicated.
 We'll assume you downloaded a binary distribution of LLVM+Clang from llvm.org in step 3 and that you extracted the archive file to folder `~/ycm_temp/llvm_root_dir` (with `bin`, `lib`, `include` etc. folders right inside that folder).
 On Windows, you can extract the files from the LLVM+Clang installer using [7-zip][7z-download].

     **NOTE:** This _only_ works with a _downloaded_ LLVM binary package, not a custom-built LLVM!
 See docs below for `EXTERNAL_LIBCLANG_PATH` when using a